mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 murdering those who disagreed with him.
-Cleon III shot, stabbed, impaled and threw members of the Moot off the ledges of the Grand Palace if they were found to be ‘disagreeable’.
+Cleon III shot, stabbed, impaled and threw members of the Moot off the ledges of the Grand Palace if they were found to be 'disagreeable'.
 It did not take long for the Moot to realise their error.
-‘Cleon the Mad’, as he had become known, had to be dealt with.
+'Cleon the Mad', as he had become known, had to be dealt with.
 Unfortunately, there were no devices for addressing this unprecedented situation.
 Desperate times called for desperate measures.